demirsergen/fetch-rewards-project/README.md

 I created this form using React and Tailwind CSS.
 When the component first renders, the app makes a GET request to the API endpoint and fetches the occupations and states.
 The reason I did that was because, I needed to show occupations and states as a selectable option in the form.

-Then once the form was filled and submitted, the app makes another call, but this time it's a POST request.
+Then, once the form was fully completed and submitted, the app makes another call, but this time it's a POST request.